rproepp/spykeviewer/doc/source/plugins.rst

   Determines if an automatic correction for less data at higher timelags is applied.

+Include mirrored plots
+  Determines if all cross-correlograms are included, even if they are just mirrored versions of each other.
+The autocorrelograms are then displayed as the diagonal of a square plot matrix.
+Otherwise, mirrored cross-correlograms are omitted.

 Interspike Interval Histogram
 -----------------------------
 Creates an interspike interval histogram for one or more units.